Why I Keep Coming Back to Mexico

 Mexico is my favourite country, and Mexico and Central America are my favourite part of the world.
 There’s so much I want to learn about Mexico, from Mexico, and I have so many tacos to eat, mezcals to drink, pueblos magicos to visit, nature to photograph, and millions more reasons to keep visiting again and again.

 So here they are.
 This is why I’ll never stop coming back to Mexico…

 Latin music can be heard throughout Mexico, Central America and South America, as well as many Caribbean islands, of course, but there is no denying that they absolutely love their music in Mexico.
-On every street corner there will music of all kinds, from blaring Latin pop songs, to a guy playing Titanic’s ‘My Heart Will Go On’ using a leaf instrument (no lie, I witnessed this a few hours ago).
+On every street corner, there will music of all kinds, from blaring Latin pop songs, to a guy playing Titanic’s ‘My Heart Will Go On’ using a leaf instrument (not a lie, I witnessed this a few hours ago).

-You’ll even get lyrical transportable food and other object sellers, who travel around advertising what they’re selling – even though it’s not strictly music, there’s something very lyrical about it – and as soon as I hear someone advertising Tamales Oaxaquenos, I get a warm fuzzy feeling inside me and know I’m home.
+In the cities, there are even lots of singing street vendors – as soon as I hear someone advertising Tamales Oaxaquenos, I get a warm fuzzy feeling inside me and know I’m home.

 I’m not sure if you’ve heard, but Mexican food is really good.
 It’s nothing like the Mexican food of anywhere else in the world though, apart from maybe the London restaurant chain Wahaca (the most authentic Mexican food I’ve ever had outside of Mexico).